 I hope you have enjoyed my list of ideas to sketch.
-I think its good to have sketching objectives.
-I also think revisiting certain objects or scenes can be a really good way to measure your progress, such as effectively capturing complicated items in the least amount of strokes while still conveying its essence.
+I think it’s good to have sketching objectives.
+I also think revisiting certain objects or scenes can be a really good way to measure your progress, such as effectively capturing complicated items in the least amount of strokes while still conveying the essence.

 Aimless sketching is also fun but most of us only ever have a limited window of time to wander around and sketch so having a loose plan doesn’t hurt!

-I have a newsletter you can join below, I only email about twice a month with inspiration and personal information about my own urban sketching journey which I will not be sharing here on the blog, including an extremely exciting illustrated book project I am working on for 2021.
+I have a newsletter you can join below, I email once a week with inspiration and personal information about my own urban sketching journey.